-- Chairman and Professor, McGovern Medical School, Department of Physical Medicine & Rehabilitation
+- Chairman and Professor, McGovern Medical School, Department of Physical Medicine and Rehabilitation

 - Chief Medical Officer, TIRR Memorial Hermann Hospital

-Dr. Francisco is one the nation’s leading physicians in the field of brain injury, stroke rehabilitation and spasticity management.
-He is Chairman and Professor in the Department of Physical Medicine and Rehabilitation (PM&R) at the University of Texas Medical School at Houston and Adjunct Professor of PM&R at Baylor College of Medicine.
+Dr. Gerard Francisco is one of the nation’s leading physicians in the field of brain injury, stroke rehabilitation and spasticity management.
+He is Chairman and Professor in the Department of Physical Medicine and Rehabilitation (PM&R) at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth) and an Adjunct Professor of PM&R at Baylor College of Medicine.
 He received his medical degree from the University of the Philippines and completed his internship at Michael Reese Hospital in Chicago.
 His residency in PM&R was at the University of Medicine and Dentistry-New Jersey Medical School, where he was chief resident.

 In the last decade, he received the Dean’s Teaching Award from University Texas Health Science Center Medical School several times, and the Physical Medicine and Rehabilitation Alliance of Baylor College of Medicine and the University of Texas Health Science Center Teacher of the Year Award.
 Since 2001, he has been listed in annual “Best Doctors in America.”
 Dr. Francisco also holds office in various national PM&R associations, and is a member of specialty organizations, including the ACGME Residency Review Committee for PM&R.